besartelezi/typescript-solid/README.md

 Which means, I will not care in the **slightest** about the speed of my progress or the result of my project.
 My sole focus will be understanding what I'm doing, aspiring to understand the SOLID principles as good as possible, and to soak my brain in the knowledge-juices of articles explaining SOLID.

+This README will be the main README.
+I will write down my learning experience down here.
+Every folder you can see in the repository, is for a separate principle of SOLID.
+So in every folder you can find their own README, where I explain what I changed about the code, and why I made those changes.

 ## Installing Typescript and Parcel
 For the first time ever, I can give a shout-out to Past-Besart!
 Past-Besart has used both Parcel and Typescript on a previous personal project.